Helly groups: Helly graphs and complexes

 \begin{theorem}[\cite{CCHO}] Let $G$ be a (finitely) clique-Helly graph and let $\tG$ be the $1$--skeleton of the universal cover $\widetilde X:=\widetilde{X}(G)$ of the clique complex $X:=X(G)$ of $G$.
 Then $\tG$ is a (finitely) Helly graph.
 In particular, $G$ is a (finitely) Helly graph if and only if $G$ is (finitely) clique-Helly and its clique complex is simply connected. \end{theorem}

 As noticed in~\cite{CCHO}, Theorem~\ref{t:lotogloHell_bis} and its proof lead to two conclusions.
 The first one is: if a simplicial complex $X$ is clique-Helly (for arbitrary families of maximal cliques), then its universal cover $\widetilde{X}$ is Helly (for arbitrary families of balls of its 1-skeleton).
-The second one is: if $X$ is finitely clique-Helly, then its universal cover is finitely Helly.
+The second one is: if $X$ is finitely clique-Helly, then its universal cover is finitely Helly (this holds even if $X$ contains infinite cliques).
 From~\cite[Theorem 9.1]{CCHO} it follows that Helly graphs satisfy a quadratic isoperimetric inequality.
-It was shown in~\cite{Qui} that any finite Helly graph $G$ has the fixed clique property, i.e., there exists a complete subgraph of $G$ invariant under the action of the automorphism group of $G$.
+It was shown in~\cite{Qui} that any finite Helly graph $G$ has the stabilized clique property, i.e., there exists a complete subgraph of $G$ invariant under the action of the automorphism group of $G$.
 Other properties of Helly graphs will be presented below.